dneuge/legacy-status-proxy-vatsim/README.md

 #### QuteScoop

 Open QuteScoop's Preferences dialog.
 In the "Network" tab change "network" from "VATSIM" to "user defined network" and enter the URL to your proxy server (default: `http://localhost:8080/`).
+Re-enable "ATC bookings" or bookings will be missing.
 Restart QuteScoop to get rid of any cached information.
 The status line should display "User Network - today ....z: ... clients" and you should see all pilots and controllers as usual.

 View the text of some ATIS station.
 If you do not see line breaks try changing the *encode data file in UTF-8 instead of ISO-8859-1* option as described above, restart the proxy server and reload the data in QuteScoop (F5).